SMAC-Group/course_intro_ds/slides/chapter3_01.md

 }
 ```

 Notes: The `my_lm()` function creates a series of objects that are relevant to least squares regression and places them in a `list` structure.
 This list then gets included in the `return()` function at the end of the function.
+The output of the function would have been the same simply by inserting the object `result` at the end of the function.
+However, when functions become more complex, it is helpful to use the `return()` function to make sure that one obtains the outputs of interest.

 ---

-Let us plot some data on which we will test our implementation of the least squares.
+Let us plot some data on which we will first use the R implementation of least squares and successively test ours.

 ```r